faizalrf/documentation/X4_HTAP.md

 ### MaXsCALE 2.4 Setup

-Edit the /`etc/maxscale.cnf` file and delete all the contents to do a clean start.
+Open the `/etc/maxscale.cnf` file and delete all the contents to do a clean start.
 Add the following to the empty config file.

 ```txt
 [maxscale]